March 26 Tanah lot Temple

 Last stop was the Ujung water palace which was also destroyed by the volcano but lovingly restored.

 April 10 We had a lovely walk into Candi Dasa.
 We walked as far as this pond covered in lotus flowers.
-On the way home we stopped for some Me Goreng (fried noodles) for breakfast - very traditional.
+On the way home we stopped for some Mie Goreng (fried noodles) for breakfast - very traditional.

 We also stopped at the Klungkung Palace.
 Most of the palace was destroyed by the Dutch in 1908.
-The building that remained were lovely.
+The buildings that remained were lovely.
 A student photographer was taking photos of his friends in traditional costumes for a competition.

 April 15 Gary & I left our airbnb at 9 am and walked into Ubud.
-We got as far as the local market with everything you could think of for sale.
+We got as far as the local market which had everything you could think of for sale.
 We circled around and started home and walked up a delightful street where cars are not allowed.
 Many restaurants to choose from!
 As we got back to the main street I found an ice cream store.
 First time I’ve ever had ice cream for breakfast.
 All this did was make Gary hungry so we had to stop and eat a meal with some protein!

 This photo will always remind me of eating ice cream for breakfast - 1st time ever.
 It will also remind me of the Canang Sari - offerings placed on all entrances of houses and shops.
 It is an expression of gratitude to the good spirit.
 The good spirits ward off evil spirits and harm to the family.
 These offerings are also placed on a high shrines.
 These offerings always have the 3 basic Hindu colors: red for Brahma, green, black or blue for Vishnu and white for Shiva - symbolizing the holy trinity.
 Incense carries the offerings to the higher realms.